Migrating to Docker Compose

 - .:/mydir

 We can also give the container a name it will use when running with container_name.
-And the service name can be used to run it:
+The service name can be used to run it:

 Exercise 2.1